 The kidneys are two bean-shaped organs that extract waste from blood, balance body fluids, from urine, and aid in other important functions of the body.
+In this blog, we are going to discuss the stages of chronic kidney disease and its causes.

-Some of the core actions of the kidneys include:
+Some of the core actions of the Kidneys include:

 - Waste excretion: There are many things your body doesn’t want inside of it.
 The kidneys filter out toxins, excess salts, and urea, a nitrogen-based waste created by cell metabolism.